-Mr. Cory H. Kent has been a practicing lawyer since 1996 and has been a lawyer at McMillan LLP since February2003 and a partner there since 2006 practicing in the area of securities and corporate law with a focus on companies in the mineral resource industry.
+Mr. Cory H. Kent has been a practicing lawyer since 1996, a lawyer at McMillan LLP since February 2003 and a partner there since 2006, practicing in the area of securities and corporate law with a focus on companies in the mineral resource industry.
 Mr. Kent has a LLB from the University of British Columbia and Bachelor of Arts from Carleton University.
-Mr. Kent is also a director of Starcore International Mines Ltd. a reporting issuer that is listed on the Toronto Stock Exchange.
+Mr. Kent is also a director of Starcore International Mines Ltd. a mining company that is listed on the Toronto Stock Exchange.